AishwaryaRN/online-library-management-system/README.md

 # online-library-management-system
- Mini project using PHP and MySQL
+A mini project developed using PHP and MySQL to manage book records, issue/return system, and user registration.

+## Technologies Used
+- PHP
+- MySQL
+- HTML/CSS

+---